Match Review

 Q: The team has achieved three consecutive victories.

 After the defeat against Sanfrecce Hiroshima, the entire team discussed it, and that has led to our victories.
 The key factor is that we are able to transition from good defense to attack.
 We want to maintain this momentum, achieve results in the league, and clearly show our fans and supporters the outcomes.
 There are still plenty of opportunities to aim for the top.
-We are playing with vitality, so the team will unite and strive for higher goals.
+We are playing with vitality, so we will unite as a team and strive for higher goals.